Probate Q&A Series

 Short Answer

 In North Carolina probate, an estate bond is part of a personal representative’s qualification and ongoing authority to handle estate assets.
 If the bond lapses, is cancelled, or is no longer adequate, the Clerk of Superior Court can require a new or increased bond and can restrict the personal representative’s ability to act until the issue is fixed.
-If the problem is not corrected, the clerk can remove the personal representative and appoint someone else, and the surety may also ask the clerk for relief.
+If the problem is not corrected, the clerk can revoke the personal representative’s letters and appoint someone else, and the surety may also ask the clerk for relief.

 Understanding the Problem

 Under North Carolina probate practice, a personal representative (executor or administrator) may have a duty to keep an estate bond in place as a condition of serving.
 The question is what happens when the bond is not current during the administration—such as when a surety cancels the bond, the bond amount no longer matches the estate’s personal property under the personal representative’s control, or the clerk requires a change and it is not completed.
-The decision point is whether the Clerk of Superior Court treats the bond issue as a correctable paperwork/coverage problem or as a qualification problem that requires restricting authority or removing the personal representative.
+The decision point is whether the Clerk of Superior Court treats the bond issue as a correctable paperwork/coverage problem or as a qualification problem that requires restricting authority or revoking the personal representative’s letters.

 Apply the Law